bytedance/byteps/docs/env.md

 In short, you should configure the same DMLC_* variables as the worker, except that DMLC_ROLE should be either server or scheduler.

-Also, set DMLC_ENABLE_RDMA accordingly as workers.
+Also, set DMLC_ENABLE_RDMA if you have RDMA network.
+This must be consistent with workers.

 ## BytePS debug